lkoepsel/mpython_Automation/README.md

 # MicroPython Automation using CoolTerm and Sublime Text

 ## Introduction
-I wanted to create a *macOS* automated build for *MicroPython*, where I could use the Build system in *Sublime Text* with the *Applescript* capability of *CoolTerm*.
+I created a *macOS* automated build for *MicroPython*, where I use the Build system in *Sublime Text* with the *Applescript* capability of *CoolTerm*.
 This enabled me to automate the following:
 1. Disconnect *CoolTerm* from the serial port
 1. Upload a file to the *MicroPython* board and reset the board
 1. Reconnect *CoolTerm* and activate *CoolTerm* for interaction with the *MicroPython* board.